arXiv/arxiv-docs/source/about/people/leadership_team.md

 ## Ramin Zabih
 **Faculty Director**

 As arXiv faculty director, Ramin guides arXiv’s strategic vision and technological modernization with input from the global research and scholarly communications communities.
 He is a computer science professor at Cornell Tech and president and founder of the Computer Vision Foundation.
-Ramin holds a Ph.D. in Computer Science and Mathematics from Stanford University.
+Ramin holds a Ph.D. in Computer Science from Stanford University.
 </div>

 </div>